TomHarrop/ird-5acc-paper/ms/manuscript.md

 # Results

-Domesticated rice, when compared to wild rice, produces more seeds.
-It also produces more spikelets, since in rice each spikelet makes one single seed.
-Indeed, hereafter we will discuss spikelet number instead of seed number.

-To lodge and to find space for those extra spikelet that increase yield and productivity, domesticated rice must adapt and change the structure of its panicle.

-Hereby we describe how panicles of domesticated rice evolved at the phenotypic level to lodge more spikelets.
-We also explore how those phenotypic changes are determined genetically and transcriptomically.

-## In panicles of Asian and African rice, farmers selected for a similar phenotype
+## In panicles traits of independently domesticated rice species are similar

-We have measured panicle traits of ***100???*** African and Asian rice accessions.
-We show that, accessions that have been domesticated independently have similar phenotypes.
+We have measured panicle traits of 91 African and Asian rice accessions (Supplementary Dataset 1).
+We show that the main traits that differ among accessions are branch number and spikelet number, and that those traits split wild and domesticated species.

-The ***100???*** rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
-We have measured ***approximatively???*** 20 accessions per species and 10 plants per accession.
+The 91 rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
+We have measured ***approximatively???*** 20 accessions per species and 10 plants per accession for a total of 1140 ***panicles/plants???***.

-> **Must add a table that counts plants per accessions per species**

-For each plant, we have measured these phenotypic traits as reported by [@faroq2013p]:
+For each plant, we have measured these phenotypic traits using the software pTrap as reported by [@faroq2013p]:

 - Rachis Length (RL),
 - Primary Branch Numbers (PbN),